fanout/flychat/README.md

 # Fly Chat

-This is a chat demo to showcase how to build a serverless realtime application with [Fanout Cloud](https://fanout.io/) and [Fly](https://fly.io/).
+This chat demo shows how to build a serverless realtime application with [Fanout Cloud](https://fanout.io/) and [Fly](https://fly.io/).
 The backend is a JavaScript application that runs statelessly on Fly.
 Streaming connections are handled by Fanout Cloud.
 Message data is stored in AWS DynamoDB.

 There is a public instance: http://flychat.fanoutapp.com/

 ## How it works

 Fanout Cloud works as a proxy server in front of the Fly app.
 Clients make requests to Fanout Cloud, which are then forwarded to the Fly app.
-For the streaming endpoint, the Fly app controls Fanout Cloud using the [GRIP protocol](https://pushpin.org/docs/grip).
+For the streaming endpoint, the Fly app controls Fanout Cloud using the [GRIP protocol](https://pushpin.org/docs/protocols/grip).
 For all other endpoints, the Fly app sends normal HTTP responses and Fanout Cloud acts as a passthrough.

 The [client/server API](#API) is simple and clean: mainly a GET to receive a Server-Sent Events stream of messages for a chatroom, and a POST to send a message to a chatroom.

-This example highlights several important technical achievements:
+This project highlights several important technical achievements:

 * Statelessness - One usually thinks of realtime web applications as being quite stateful, due to the need for long-lived connections.
 By delegating long-lived connection management to Fanout Cloud, it is possible to write business logic that can be executed statelessly by Fly, resulting in a realtime serverless architecture.
 There are no long-running processes to manage.
 The Fly app can be modified and redeployed at any time without disconnecting clients.